ccappelle/pyrosim/README.md

 # pyrosim: A python robot simulator.

-Pyrosim enables the creation of robots with arbitraries body plans and neural controllers, and the optimization of them in arbitrary simulated environments.
+Pyrosim enables the creation of robots with arbitrary body plans and neural controllers, and the optimization of them in arbitrary simulated environments.